 Rolling it with style

 After a whole day of preparation, the anticipation will grow.
 Those who will be lucky to try it at midnight will be the judges.
-But, Saram is getting better and better as the days are passing by.
-There is a legend saying that Sarma is best after it was re-heated 9 times.
-Another legend says that nothing cures the post-festivity hangovers as Sarma does.
-Especially if you consumed low-quality sparkling wine or any other alcoholic beverages that are usually served at public celebrations or Town’s squares.
+But, Saram is getting better and better as the days are passing.
+There is a legend saying that Sarma is best after it was re-heated for the 9th time.
+Another legend says that nothing can cure the post-festivity hangovers as Sarma can.
+Especially if you consumed an alcoholic beverage of questionable quality that is usually served at public celebrations or Town’s squares.